BasedWorkToken/Ubuntu_50XX_Cards_Miner/README.md

-# zkBitcoin-Miner-Mainnet-Source-Code
+# BasedWorkToken-Miner-Mainnet-Source-Code
- The source code for zkBitcoin Miner is here
+ This is the build code for the source of Miner
-Grab the Folder zkBitcoin Miner- Release Ready - Mainnet v05

-Then do this script
+ Grab our source from Github @ https://github.com/BasedWorkToken/miner-source-final

 # install Ubuntu then run these commands